-The Christ's College International Awards awards are worth £10,000 per annum and may be accompanied by a full or partial waiver of the College Fee (currently £10,290 per annum).
-More information is available on our page on international financial support and do also read the notes for EU students applying in 2022 and beyond.
+The Christ's College International Awards awards are worth £10,000 per annum and may be accompanied by a full or partial waiver of the College Fee (currently £10,600 per annum).
+More information is available on our page on international financial support and do also read the notes for EU students.

 In general, Cambridge (like most other UK universities) is happy to receive applications from students who wish to take, have taken, or are on “time out” (including "time out" for National Service).
 You may find that applying after you leave school works to your advantage, if it means that you have a complete set of A-Level/Apolytirion/Pancyprian grades to submit, rather than predictions alone (see the page for post-qualification applications).
 You should, however, try to maintain an active connection with your subject (if only by reading) and if you take more than two years out, then some formal study is desirable: you could, for example, take online lectures, like a Massive Online Open Course via Coursera, Udacity, EdX or the Khan Academy.
 This is particularly important if you wish to apply for a course with a strong mathematical component.

 If you are a (slightly) older student, note that applicants of 20 and 21 are reasonably common, and you may like to read our page for mature students for more information about this.

 Where can I get a quick gyros near Christ's?

-This is a question that was asked in our last International Webinar with students from Cyprus and we thought it was a good one!
+This is a question that was asked in one of our International Webinars and we thought it was a good one!
 Being at Christ's works very well as we're so close to the market square (just up a pedestrian way from the main gate of College).
 There's Just Greek Gyros (gyros pictured) on the market square and Gardies just off the square, both of which are popular with students.